jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: Uniting Climatic Drivers, Stationarity, Topographic Regionalization, and Refugia
 Highlights:
-	•	Delves into how southwestern Wyoming’s semi-arid to montane habitats have persisted since the Late Holocene.
+	•	Synthesizes how Late Holocene conditions laid the groundwork for present-day semi-arid to montane ecosystems.
-	•	Examines the role of ENSO-driven precipitation dips, partial stationarity, and the region’s dramatic topographic differences.
+	•	Details the role of ENSO and partial stationarity in shaping precipitation patterns.
-	•	Underscores the importance of localized refugia and integrated monitoring for future resilience.
+	•	Underscores adaptive significance of refugia and the importance of integrated land-use strategies.

-Read the full post →
+Read Full Post →

 ⸻